Fred Sargeant: First Gay Pride march

 Sargeant marched at the front of the parade and as the only person there with a bullhorn, led the official chant: "Say it loud, gay is proud."
 He wrote in an article for The Village Voice in 2010:

 At one point, I climbed onto the base of a light pole and looked back.
 I was astonished; we stretched out as far as I could see, thousands of us.
 There were no floats, no music, no boys in briefs.
 The cops turned their backs on us to convey their disdain, but the masses of people kept carrying signs and banners, chanting and waving to surprised onlookers.

-Social media and continued activism
+Current activism

-Sargeant is an active supporter of the LGB Alliance, an organization that describes its objective as "asserting the right of lesbians, bisexuals and gay men to define themselves as same-sex attracted", and states that such a right is threatened by "attempts to introduce confusion between biological sex and the notion of gender."
+Sargeant supports the LGB Alliance, a group that describes its objective as "asserting the right of lesbians, bisexuals and gay men to define themselves as same-sex attracted", and states that such a right is threatened by "attempts to introduce confusion between biological sex and the notion of gender."

+Sargeant protested at the Burlington VT Pride march and Outright fire truck pull in 2022, carrying a sign containing the words "Black Face" and "Woman Face" crossed out in red.
+At the event, someone attempted to take his sign.

+Sargeant has argued for the need of a 'new gay liberation movement', arguing that credit for starting the Stonewall Riot should be given to Stormé DeLarverie.